 To understand processes at all oceanographic scales, from ocean basin to tidal basin, seafloor to surface, and within the thin sections of wave fronts and stratified nutrient layers, requires the complete set of observing and computational assets envisioned for the OOI.
 Many assets must be capable of finding and following transient and localized phenomena, wherever they occur, while other platforms must provide stable reference points over time and space.
 The short-term nature of many processes demands reactive control of high-speed measurements, while large-scale phenomena must be measured consistently over months, years, or decades.

-Quantifying the air-sea exchange of energy and mass, especially during high winds (greater than 20 ms-1), is critical to providing estimates of energy and gas exchange between the surface and deep ocean, and improving the predictive capability of storm forecasting and climate-change models.
+Quantifying the air-sea exchange of energy and mass, especially during high winds (greater than 20 ms-1), is critical to providing estimates of energy and gas exchange between the surface and deep ocean and to improving the predictive capability of storm forecasting and climate-change models.

 Understanding how climate variability will affect ocean circulation, weather patterns, the ocean’s biochemical environment, and marine ecosystems is a compelling driver for multidisciplinary observations.